Efficacy to Effectiveness (E2E)

 - Potential for wider target population

-The JHU-Tufts Trial Innovation Center (JHU-Tufts TIC) want to work with interested CTSA investigators nationally to develop the E2E concept and understand the challenges and potential solutions for better linking efficacy and effectiveness trials.
+The JHU-Tufts Trial Innovation Center (JHU-Tufts TIC) works with CTSA investigators nationally to develop the E2E concept and understand the challenges and potential solutions for better linking efficacy and effectiveness trials.
 Through consultations and workshops we will work with investigators to design the logistics and features of a specific intervention, including site selection, inclusion and exclusion criteria, data issues, engagement of industry, and regulatory matters related to approval for marketing.

 The team at Tufts working on this project includes highly experienced comparative effectiveness researchers, trialists, clinical epidemiologists, statisticians, pharmacologists, and experts in drug development and testing, from academics, industry, and the FDA.

-The JHU-Tufts TIC, in collaboration with MIT’s NEWDIGS program is hosting a series of Design Labs, the next of which will take place in May 2018 in Boston.
-This interactive multi-stakeholder event will provide a venue to discuss the considerations and challenges of designing a Phase 2 or Phase 3 E2E multi-site clinical trial that supports the generation of robust efficacy and effectiveness data.
-These DesignLabs are an opportunity to bring together physicians, payers, industry, regulatory agencies and patient groups for structured and open conversation under strict confidentiality agreements.
-One of the earliest projects that the NEWDIGS team helped bring to fruition was adaptive licensing, which is now part of the regulatory pathway in Europe (link to PDF).
+The JHU-Tufts TIC, in collaboration with MIT’s NEWDIGS program hosted a series of Design Labs to discuss the considerations and challenges of designing phase 2 or phase 3 E2E multisite clinical trials that support the generation of robust efficacy and effectiveness data.
+These DesignLabs brought together physicians, payers, industry, regulatory agencies, and patient groups for structured and open conversation under strict confidentiality agreements.
+One of the earliest projects the NEWDIGS team helped bring to fruition was adaptive licensing, which is now part of the regulatory pathway in Europe (link to PDF).